 We have been operating in Myanmar since 1946.
 Currently, we have centres in Yangon and Mandalay and operate a wide range of programmes across the country.

 We have growing collaboration with the state education sector, and now offer our services to government on behalf of the UK; we are developing particularly close ties with the Ministry of Education.

-We undertake a range of activity to support Burma’s large NGO and CBO communities (community-based organisations) in areas such as human rights awareness and responsible investment, delivering contracts based on a strong track record.
+We undertake a range of activity to support Myanmar's large NGO and CBO communities (community-based organisations) in areas such as human rights awareness and responsible investment, delivering contracts based on a strong track record.

-- We provide a unique space and support for change-makers within Burmese society, and have developed a large and dynamic network of civil society groups / individuals to whom we offer training and support.
+- We provide a unique space and support for change-makers within Myanmar society, and have developed a large and dynamic network of civil society groups / individuals to whom we offer training and support.

 - We deliver co-funded projects in rule of law, human rights and responsible investment.